This information was adapted from the National Eye Institute to help patients and their families search for general information

 Itching and mild discomfort are normal after cataract surgery.
 Some fluid discharge is also common.
 Your eye may be sensitive to light and touch.
 If you have discomfort, contact Southern Eye Associates and your doctor will suggest treatment.
 After one or two days, moderate discomfort should disappear.

-For a few days after surgery, your doctor may ask you to use eyedrops to help healing and decrease the risk of infection.
+For a few days after surgery, your doctor may ask you to use eye drops to help heal and decrease the risk of infection.
 Your doctor will instruct you about how to use eyedrops, how often to use them, and what effects they can have.
 You will need to wear an eye shield or eyeglasses to help protect your eye.
 Avoid rubbing or pressing on your eye.

 When you are home, try not to bend from the waist to pick up objects on the floor.
 Do not lift any heavy objects.
 You can walk, climb stairs, and do light household chores.